 The text below came up on my Facebook book memories recently.
 It was from a project I worked on three years ago.
 I never did anything with this particular bit of insight, and apparently, completely forgot about it.
 Since it may have some bearing on COVID-related thrombosis, a quick search suggests that possibility (here, here, here), I thought I would publish the text so that others may follow up.

 I just learned something interesting.
 Am working on the project regarding testing women for clotting disorders prior to receiving a prescription for hormonal contraceptives, which induces clotting and thus exacerbate thrombosis risk.
 Antiphospholipid syndrome (APS) is a common contributor to clotting – think Lupus, RA, but many other disorders.
 One of the antibodies involved in APS is called anti-cardiolipin (aCL).

-The insight: APS is mitochondrial in origin as response to environmental cues and what we call autoimmunity is likely mitochondrial in nature as well.
-Inner membrane molecules displaced to the outer-membrane and then recognized as threats or toxicants and acted upon accordingly.
+First insight: APS is mitochondrial in origin and is a response to environmental cues.
+This suggests that what we call autoimmunity is mitochondrial in nature as well – inner membrane molecules displaced to the outer membrane and then recognized as threats or toxicants and acted upon accordingly.
 Second insight, the body is doing what it is supposed to do.
 It’s dealing with a threat.
 It is not autoimmunity in the sense of aberrant immune function (something I never bought anyway).
 The problem is that the threat never resolves.
 So if we were to resolve the threat – repair the mitochondria and remove the toxicant exposure, the immune response should resolve.
 The molecule should return to its appropriate home and immune cascades against it settle.